CloudKlass/Azure-Admin/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ## Objectives

-In this lab, you will:
+In the lab, you will:

 + Task 1: Implement Management Groups
 + Task 2: Create custom RBAC roles